 The above image is a much reduced scan of a 4' x 16' painting I began working on in April 2010.
 Three paintings, actually.
 Once the paintings were completed in November of 2010, I had the three canvases scanned at a very high resolution.
 Using the same process as municipal bus advertisements, State Parks had the scans enlarged and fabricated onto thin, durable, waterproof material that adheres to the walls in the Visitor Center.

 The finished size of the scan material is approximately 7' x 28'.
 Instead of painting a mural directly upon the wall, State Parks decided it would be more efficient utilize a water proof and child proof material that can be replaced if damaged without recreating an entire mural or section of a mural.
+I have retained ownership of the three original oil paintings which are for sale.
+Contact me for purchase information.

 The mural depicts several things.
 It shows some of the bird, plant and animal life that make use of San Juan Creek that empties into the ocean at Doheny State Beach.
 It also shows that all freshwater from the land ends up in the ocean, whether it is runoff from the stream or the water from washing a car.
 Where the land meets the ocean has been the major theme of my work since I started painting, so I was at home putting the mural together.
 While the mural is a semi-fictional landscape, not a true or realistic depiction of San Juan Creek or the south Orange County coastline, the goal for it is to be both educational and a landscape painting.
 I created the draft in Photoshop from 30+ layers of photographs that I took around Dana Point and Coastal Southern California.
 Creating the working draft was almost as interesting and as important as the actual painting.